-The Area 12 Project Area works that are subject to this assessment will be undertaken for the water reticulation system include the excavation and construction of a new section of pipeline to replace an existing channel from the Main Canal and around the Oasis Caravan Park on Corbie Hill Road and north along Curtin Road in the Leeton Shire Council Local Government Area (LGA).
-These activities will entail substantial ground disturbance, however the area of land that the new pipeline will be constructed within has been subject to previous excavation for pre-existing channels located along the entirety of the alignment with the exception of Curtin Road.
-Curtin Road does not show any evidence of a pre-existing channel however, there is considerable disturbance from the sealed road, residential housing and associated infrastructure.
-A section of the existing channel around the caravan park will be removed or decommissioned.
+The Area 9 Project Area works that are subject to this assessment will be undertaken for the water reticulation system include the excavation and construction of a new section of pipeline to replace an existing channel along Toorak Road as well as a laydown area on the corner of Argyle Street and Toorak Road in the Leeton Shire Council Local Government Area (LGA).
+These activities will entail substantial ground disturbance, however the area of land that the new pipeline will be constructed within has been subject to previous excavation for pre-existing channels located along the entirety of the alignment.